-The thin, slippery layer of ice forms when warmer daytime temperatures melt snow and ice, and then cold overnight temperatures refreeze it.
-Black ice is hard to spot, putting both employees and customers at risk.
-Help keep your people on their feet with these three strategies.
+The thin, slippery layer of ice forms when warmer daytime temperatures melt snow and ice, and then cold overnight temperatures dip low enough to refreeze it.

 Work with your snow removal contractor to choose a snow pile location that considers factors such as the slope of the property, paths that pedestrians and vehicles usually take and the area’s exposure to the sun (which will increase the rate of snow melt).

 If you can, take advantage of drain grates as a way to direct melt water away from travel paths.